joverbey/joverbey.github.io/_posts/2017-09-24-building-a-lexer-with-flex-part-1.md

 {% include_relative code/flex/demo2/lexer-decls.hpp %}
 {% endhighlight %}

 To use those names in our Flex input file, we need to make sure that header is included in the generated <tt>lexer.cpp</tt>.
-In the first section of the Flex input file, we will add an <tt>#include</tt> directive, enclosed in `%{` `}%` delimeters.
+In the first section of the Flex input file, we will add an <tt>#include</tt> directive, enclosed in `%{` &nbsp; `%}` delimeters.
 Any code in such a block will inserted into the generated <tt>lexer.cpp</tt>, close to the top of the file.

 While we're at it, let's make two more changes.
 * We'll change the action for the whitespace rule to an empty block, `{ }`.